 When you reach the shooting range, you have the chance to shoulder an M16 or AK47 and shoot off a few rounds, or stop at the adjacent souvenir and snack stalls.
 Finally, you get the chance to stoop, crawl and drag yourself through a section of the tunnels about 140 metres long (with frequent escape routes for anyone who can’t hack it).
 It only takes 10–15 minutes to scramble through, but the pitch blackness and intense humidity can be discomforting, so when you emerge, you’ll be glad you don’t have to live down there for weeks on end as the VC did.

 The tunnel experience at Ben Duoc is similar to that at Ben Dinh, but it has fewer foreign tourists and a cheesier atmosphere – it’s better if you’re claustrophobic, though scores fewer points for authenticity.
 The original tunnels have been expanded, and for an extra fee you’ll be able to don soldier gear to crawl through them.
 Afterwards, you’ll be able to fire off a few rifle rounds.
 These tunnels are further from Ho Chi Minh City and often best attacked by taxi.

 Tips for travelling to Cu Chi Tunnels

 Visiting the tunnels of Cu Chi isn’t for the faint hearted and if you are even slightly claustrophobic, then you may be better off avoiding the part of the tour where you can crawl through a section of tunnel.
-There are frequent escape routes along the tunnel if it becomes overwhelming so you may want to try anyway.
+Thankfully, there are frequent escape routes along the tunnel if it becomes overwhelming.

 The Cu Chi tunnels are located close to the weird and wonderful Cao Dai Great Temple.
 While it’s possible to see both places in a day (indeed, most people do), be prepared to spend most of your time on the road.